Is it Legal to Sell a Life Insurance Policy as Funding For Cancer Patients?

 The History of Viatical Settlements as Funding for Cancer Patients

 When you sell your life insurance policy to get funding for cancer patients, it is called a viatical settlement.
 Although many people are just hearing about these settlements for the first time, they have actually been around in some form for over 100 years.
-In fact, selling life insurance policies was declared to be legal during a 1911 Supreme Court case.
+In fact, selling life insurance policies were declared to be legal during a 1911 Supreme Court case.

 The Case of Grigsby V. Russell